kathysledge/smig/examples/README.md

 **File:** `blog-example.ts`

-A realistic blogging platform with users, posts, and nested comments.
+A realistic blogging platform with users, posts, nested comments, and social interactions.

 **Features:**
-- Multiple table definitions
+- Multiple table definitions with common field patterns (`cf`, `ci`)
-- Email and length validation
+- Email and length validation with stacked assertions
 - Optional fields with `option()`
-- Full-text search on content
+- Full-text search on post content
 - Events for automation (`publishedAt` timestamp)
+- Graph relations for likes and follows

 **Tables:** `user`, `post`, `comment`
+**Relations:** `like`, `follow`

 **Run it:**
 ```zsh